 My boyfriend and I are busy creatures nowadays.
 We don’t get to Skype very much every single week.
 It leaves a lot of hours to be filled with something.
 Boredom can prompt the feeling of emptiness, and I often find myself on the brink of a breakdown.
 There is nothing wrong with breaking down, and I highly encourage everyone to be in touch with their feelings.
 Understanding yourself is a really valuable life skill!
 But I feel like that doesn’t fully do the trick for me.
 I need something physical to let all the stress and yearning out of my body.

-Since starting my fit journey, it’s become so much more to me than just about appearances.
+Since starting my fit journey and being in a relationship with the gym, it’s become so much more to me than just about appearances.
 I don’t very much like to talk to someone about my feelings (unless it really concerns them, of course).
 I’m more aligned to think about them in my own head or turn them into written words.
 Working out is another way for me to stay in touch with myself.
 And really, the fit lifestyle comes with so many more positive things than just a good-looking body (any body is good-looking body!).

 Exercising has been shown to reduce stress, which is everybody’s least favorite friend; boost happiness by releasing endorphins, the “happy hormones;” and also even alleviate anxiety.
 These are just a few of the many reasons why I think everyone, whether they’re in a long-distance relationship or not, should introduce some sort of exercise into their weekly routine.
 Think about all those awesome benefits!

 My long-distance boyfriend is extremely supportive of my fitness journey.
-He is the one who encourages me to get out of bed and go running or hit my mat for a workout.
+He is the one who encourages me to get out of bed and go running or hit my mat for a workout, like being in a relationship with the gym.
 The studies have also shown that couples are huge motivators to each other when it comes to exercise.
 Maybe you could challenge your partner to work out with you?
 That increases the feeling that you are in something together instead of alone while keeping you healthy and also fighting stress that yearning causes.
 It’s also a fun way of staying connected when you’re separated.
 Jade and I often do Fitbit challenges where we try to beat each other in steps!

 I’ve found it difficult to stay on track with my workouts when I’ve traveled to meet my partner.
 I live in Finland where it’s bitter cold.
 Jade lives in California.
 It’s so hot in there during summertime (which is the only time I’ve been fortunate enough to travel there) that I struggle with walking from the bedroom to the fridge!
 I am not comfortable going for runs on my own there, but we’ve turned working out into dates instead.
 Jade and I really like hiking, exploring places by foot or walking his family’s dogs.
 Swimming counts as exercise, too, and there is nothing more refreshing on a hot summer day.